Crystal Kay: 2022–present: Rising international profile, more theater roles, and 25th anniversary

+In June 2023, Ghanaian-American singer Amaarae released her album Fountain Baby to widespread critical acclaim.
+Crystal Kay is one of the writers of third single, "Wasted Eyes," which also features her spoken Japanese vocals.
+In August 2023, Crystal Kay announced two shows in Los Angeles, one acoustic and one with a full band, both of which sold out.
+In September 2023, Crystal performed with collaborators Jimmy Jam and Terry Lewis at the Pittsburgh International Jazz Festival.

+2024 marked the 25th anniversary of Crystal Kay's debut in 1999.
+On January 29, 2024, Kay released her 16th digital single "That Girl" produced by Taku Takahashi (M-Flo).
+In April 2024, Kay performed for the first time in Korean, a duet with South Korean singer Sung Si-kyung for his YouTube channel.
+They previously collaborated on his 2018 Japanese album, You Are Here.
+From August to September 2024, she played the role of Maureen Johnson in the joint Japan-U.S. production of the Broadway musical Rent.
+There were 30 shows in Tokyo and Osaka, which were performed entirely in English with Japanese subtitles.

+In October and November 2024, Kay embarked on the Crystal Kay Billboard 2024 tour.
+A special 25th anniversary concert in Crystal's hometown of Yokohama was held in December 2024.
+That month, Crystal was also the musical guest at Anime Weekend Atlanta.
+In February 2025, Crystal appeared on South Korea's Hanil Top Ten Show, performing Koi ni Ochitara and Lee Sun-hee's "Fate," her first televised performance in Korean.

+Kay's fourth greatest hits album, All Time Best 25th Anniversary, was released on June 25, 2025.
+Following its release, she announced CK25 The Tour, her first North American tour.

 Influence

-Crystal Kay is considered a pioneer for interracial acts in Japan.
+Crystal Kay is considered a pioneer for interracial acts in Japan and across the world.
 She debuted in 1999 when R&B began to take off in Japan thanks to local acts MISIA, Double and Hikaru Utada.
-Her success paved the way for the mainstream success of many mixed-race artists in the mid-2000s (decade) such as Thelma Aoyama and African-American/Japanese enka singer Jero.
+Her success paved the way for many mixed-race artists such as Thelma Aoyama, R&B singer AISHA, Emi Maria, Miss Universe Japan Aisha Harumi Tochigi, Saarah of J-pop group BananaLemon, and enka singer Jero.
+Crystal Kay has also been cited as inspiration to artists outside of Japan like Joyce Wrice and UMI.

 Personal life

 In 2009, Crystal Kay said, "There is still some racial thing going on, [but] people are getting used to it.
 You can see a lot more mixed people on TV, and even (among) models in magazines."
 At a summer festival that year, the half-Japanese half-Papua New Guinean singer Emi Maria left Crystal Kay a demo and a note saying, "You're my idol, I'm sad I couldn't meet you in person."
 Nevertheless, Crystal Kay has said, "I consider myself a Japanese artist because I was born and raised here, but nationality-wise I look, and am, foreign."